adstuart/azure-expressroute-globalreach-avs/README.md

 # Summary

-tl;dr Standard BGP stuff under the covers, no need for customer tuning and the most optimal route is always used, ensuring you get the best latency and performance.
+tl;dr Standard BGP stuff under the covers, n-o need for customer tuning and the most optimal route is always used, ensuring you get the best latency and performance.